-HB 326 (Graviss and numerous others)
+HB 326 (Graviss and numerous others)(H. Elections)

 Would establish the Advisory Redistricting Commission, which shall be composed of members appointed by the General Assembly and members of the public at large to draft redistricting plans for legislative and congressional districts.
+Would create automatic expungement of acquittals and dismissals with prejudice occurring after the effective date of the Act and allow petitions for expungement of past acquittals and dismissals with prejudice.